 Some of my favorite gifts don’t cost much.
-They are the gifts that are filled with appreciation and love.
-And, I guarantee they be cherished by the recipient long after the holidays are over.
+They are gifts that are filled with appreciation and love.
+I guarantee they are cherished by the recipient long after the holidays are over.

 These 5 gifts that don’t cost much all have three things in common: